wilschmidtt/UC-Davis-DataFest-2019-Wine-Catalog-Section-Classification/README.md

 ## Running the tests

-* Simply open Anaconda, launch Spyder (used version 3.3.6 to create this program, but it shouldn't matter which version you run it on), and select all the code and run it at once.
+* Simply open Anaconda, launch Spyder (used version 3.3.6 to create this program), and run the program.
-* In both the terminal and the working directory for this program you will see a series of scatter plots titled, 'Cluster of Words', each with a cooresponding iteration.
+* In the terminal you will see a series of scatter plots titled, 'Cluster of Words', each with a cooresponding iteration, along with a series of line graphs titled, 'The Elbow Method'.
+A .png file for each of the scatter plots will automatically be saved to the working directory.
   - Iteration 0: Scatter plot of all the words that appear on the desired catalog before any manipulation has been done.
   - Iteration 1: Scatter plot of all the words, except this time they are color coded based off of what cluster they fall into (NOTE:
     The elbow method was used to determine the optimal number of clusters for each iteration of the data.
 An image of the line graph